- Life at NU

 3. Valid I-20 or DS-2019 endorsed with a travel signature by an International Student Advisor at the ISSI.
-The advisor’s signature is required on page 3 of the I-20 or page 1 of the DS-2019 and is valid for one year, except when you travel to Canada, Mexico, or one of the Caribbean Islands (except Cuba) or when you are engaged in Optional Practical Training.
+The advisor’s signature is required on page 2 of the I-20 or page 1 of the DS-2019 and is valid for one year, except when you are engaged in Optional Practical Training.
 In these cases, your I-20 or DS-2019 must be signed within 6 months prior to your planned re-entry date to the U.S.

 Given the large international population at Northeastern, the ISSI can be very busy, especially around vacation times, holidays and the end of the semester.
 Be sure to allow a minimum of 5 days to obtain the travel signature on your documents.

 4. Original copies of ALL previous I-20’s or DS-2019’s.

 5. Employment Authorization Document (“EAD Card”): If you are currently engaged in post-completion Optional Practical Training (OPT), you need to present your EAD Card and proof of employment at the port of entry along with the other required documentation listed here.

 Consider carrying the following documents as well; an immigration officer could ask to see these:

 The re-entry requirements for dependents are essentially the same as those for F-1 and J-1 visa holders.
 Each dependent must carry his/her own I-20.
 If a dependent travels separately from you, make sure he/she carries a photocopy of your F-1 visa, I-94 card and your I-20.
 For more information, visit www.ice.gov/sevis/travel/faq_f6.htm